allen-adastra/xarray_jax/README.md

 # Simple Xarray + JAX Integration

-This is an experiment at integrating Xarray + JAX in a simple way, leveraging [equinox](https://github.com/patrick-kidger/equinox).
+This is an experiment at integrating Xarray + JAX in a simple way.

 ``` python
 import jax.numpy as jnp